prakharsharma7409/Java-Dsa/README.md

 # Java-Dsa
-# Data Structures and Algorithms in Java (Apna College)
+# Data Structures and Algorithms in Java

-This repository contains my solutions for the Data Structures and Algorithms (DSA) course taught by Apna College.
+This repository contains my solutions and notes for a Data Structures and Algorithms (DSA) course.
 I'm working through the course materials and implementing the concepts in Java.
 This README will help you navigate the repository and understand the code.

 ## Course Overview

-The Apna College DSA course covers fundamental data structures and algorithms, providing a strong foundation for problem-solving and software development.
+The DSA course covers fundamental data structures and algorithms, providing a strong foundation for problem-solving and software development.
 The course typically includes topics such as:

 * **Basic Concepts:** Time and Space Complexity, Big O Notation
 * **Data Structures:** Arrays, Linked Lists, Stacks, Queues, Trees (Binary Trees, Binary Search Trees, Heaps, AVL Trees, etc.), Graphs, Hash Tables